Minimum Mortgage Requirements for 2019

-Income: This is an option for prospective homebuyers who have moderate to low income and limited cash for a down payment
+- Income: These programs are designed to help prospective homebuyers who have moderate to low income and limited cash for a down payment.

-Credit history: HomeReady® can also be a solution for homebuyers who don’t have a credit score because they have no credit history.
-They can substitute financial statements such as 12 consecutive months of on-time rental payments or other monthly payments like utilities that do not appear on credit reports.
+- Credit history: HomeReady® can also be a solution for homebuyers who don’t have a credit score because they have no credit history.
+They can substitute financial statements such as 12 consecutive months of on-time rental payments or other monthly payments that do not appear on credit reports, like utility bill payments.